BaptisteH3089/ImbLearning/README.md

 - __Credit card dataset__

 First, we get the 5 train and test set on which we will perform cross validation.
 Then we decide to run our model (_RandomForestClassifier_) on the data without using overampling to see what are the scores.
-This will be our basis to compare our other method with oversampling.
+This will be our basis to compare our other methods with oversampling.
 Indeed, we want some better results than this one.
 To perform oversampling, we decide to use the _minority_ argument of the function _RandomOverSample()_.
 This parameter duplicates observations of the minority class untill we obtain the same number of observation in each class.
 Note that we only duplicate observations of the train set and not of the test set.

-### For undersampling strategies
+Then, we try to implement different strategies like fixing a certain ratio of minority class observations that we want compared to majority class ones in our train set.
+Results that we obtain are shown below: